Vasysik/yt-dlp-host/README.md

 All requests to the API must include an API key in the `X-API-Key` header.
 To obtain an API key, contact the API administrator or use the `/create_key` endpoint if you have admin permissions.

-## Rate Limiting

-The API implements rate limiting to ensure fair usage.
-Each API key is limited to 10 requests per 30 minutes.
-Exceeding this limit will result in a 429 (Too Many Requests) error.

 ## Endpoints

 ### Get Video (`/get_video`)